spatie/laravel-backup/docs/installation-and-setup.md

         'defaultStrategy' => [

             /*
+             * The amount of days that all backups must be kept.
+             */
+            'keepAllBackupsForDays' => 7,

+            /*
-             * The amount of days that all daily backups must be kept.
+             * The amount of days that daily backups must be kept.
              */
             'keepDailyBackupsForDays' => 16,